mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

 ### Prerequisite: Enabling the API in a Google Cloud Project

 Every API call your script makes must be associated with a Google Cloud Project that has that specific API enabled.
+There may be situations where you want to link your Apps Script project to a Google Cloud Project.
+For a detailed guide, see the official documentation on [Standard Google Cloud Platform projects](https://developers.google.com/apps-script/guides/cloud-platform-projects#standard_cloud_platform_projects).

-#### **Path 1: If using Service Accounts or a Custom OAuth Client**
+#### Path 1: If using Service Accounts or a Custom OAuth Client
-This is the most flexible approach.
+This is the most flexible and common approach when using client libraries.

 1. Create or select a project in the [Google Cloud Console](https://console.cloud.google.com/).
 2. In this project, go to **APIs & Services > Library** and **enable the API** you intend to use (e.g., "Cloud Vision API").
 3. Create your credentials (e.g., a Service Account key or an OAuth 2.0 Client ID) within this same project.
 4.  **You do not need to link your Apps Script project to this GCP project.** The authentication is handled by the credentials you provide to the library.

-#### **Path 2: If using the Default User Authentication Flow**
+#### Path 2: If using the Default User Authentication Flow
 This method uses the identity of the user running the script.
 The setup depends on the API you want to use.

 *   **For APIs that are also Advanced Services** (e.g., Drive, Sheets):